-After a judge’s ruling against the Nevada GOP’s challenge to a new law that created presidential primary elections, the state party will hold a caucus on February 8th, two days after the presidential primary on February 6th and following the Iowa caucus and primaries in New Hampshire and South Carolina.
+After a judge’s ruling against the Nevada GOP’s challenge to a new law that created presidential primary elections, the state party will hold a caucus on February 8th, two days after the presidential primary on February 6th and following the Iowa caucus and primary in New Hampshire.

 The last GOP caucus in Nevada was during the 2016 election cycle since all of Nevada’s delegates were allocated to former President Donald Trump in 2020.

 In an emailed announcement, the Nevada GOP notes that the First in the West Caucus “marks a crucial step in shaping the Republican nomination process for President and amplifies Nevada’s significance in the national political landscape…The First in the West Caucus underscores Nevada’s prominence as a key player in the Presidential nomination process.
 The Caucus will provide Nevada voters with the unique opportunity to engage with the candidates, discuss important issues, and voice their opinions on the future direction of the Republican Party.”

 We look forward to hosting the First In The West Presidential Caucus on February 8, 2024!